antonio-leonardo/UpdateSharePointManagedAccountPassword/README.md

 # Update SharePoint Managed Account Password on: IIS, Windows Services and SharePoint Services
-This is a Emergency Powershell Script that change any SharePoint Managed Account User Password if, for some reason, this Managed Account used on SharePoint Services and SharePoint Application Pools and it was not possible to synchronize user changes from Active Directory, like a password expiration and cannot be able to troubleshooting with another layers like Active Directory or Network Infrastructure.
+This is a Emergency Powershell Script that change any SharePoint Managed Account User Password if this Managed Account used on SharePoint Services and SharePoint Application Pools and (for some reason) it was not possible to synchronize user changes from Active Directory, like a password expiration and cannot be able to troubleshooting with another layers like Active Directory or Network Infrastructure.
 Bellow follow the needed sequence to be sucessful with this scripts; this scripts sequence was tested on several large and/or complex Sharepoint OnPremises Farms at versions 2010, 2013, 2016 without any impact and with 100% of success.

 ### Comments: